Louis C. Cutolo, Jr., M.D., F.A.C.S.

 Tuesday, Thursday, Saturday

-In our Staten Island office, we are pleased to offer Fractora for our Brooklyn and Queens patients.
-This unique radiofrequency-based treatment gently heats the superficial and deeper layers of skin to stimulate collagen development and to gently smooth away textural irregularities.
+In our Staten Island office, we are pleased to offer Fractora for our patients from Brooklyn, Queens, and Holmdel.
+This unique radiofrequency-based treatment gently heats the superficial and deeper layers of skin to stimulate collagen development and gently smooth away textural irregularities.
 The Fractora treatment can be customized to your distinct needs and adjusted for more or less significant results.

 Fractora is exceptionally versatile.
 It’s especially appropriate for treating laxity, fine lines, diminished tone, hyperpigmentation, certain types of vascular lesions, and irregular texture on the following areas of the face: